 Many climb Mt.
 Fuji from July until early September.
 But if you are not ready to conquer its summit, there are plenty of things to do in the surrounding area, especially in Lake Kawaguchi.
 Fuji-Q Highland, Oshino Hakkai, Chureito Pagoda, and the Lake Kawaguchi Mt.
 Tenjo Ropeway are just some of the top places where you can admire Mt.
 Fuji’s majesty from below.

 To escape the brutal heat, tailor your itinerary with a visit to the mountain towns such as Matsumoto, Hida-Takayama, and Toyama.
-Or visit Hokkaido that is charmed by several national parks and sparkling, glittering lakes.
+Or visit Hokkaido which is charmed by several national parks and sparkling, glittering lakes.
 These places have much milder climates in summer while still offering plenty of activities and festivals.

 Tips When Visiting Japan in Summer

 - Summer is a time for yatai (food stalls).
 Indulge your inner bon vivant!
 Carry cash when you visit food stalls.